microcanary/Blox2D/README.md

 Nonetheless, you will usually only work on the main UI provided, which automatically renders, and doesn't need creation.

-The world object has an addItem method, that acts simillarly to Roblox's Instance.new().
+The UI object has an addItem method, that acts simillarly to Roblox's Instance.new().
 Here is the current list of items and their properties:

 ```